 The selected data was subjected to manipulation in Textpad environment in order to fit the required format that is compatible with the tidal analysis softwares mentioned below.
 The base period data was then subjected to harmonic analysis procedure and finally the prediction of high and low and hourly values for the specified period.
-Plots of hourly data and quality checks were carried out before producing tide table for years 2008 and 2009.
+Plots of hourly data and quality checks were carried out before producing tide tables for year 2014.